treeform/ws/README.md

 ## Example Chat Server:

-Example chart server, will send what you send to connected all clients.
+Example chat server, will send what you send to connected all clients.

 ```nim
 var connections = newSeq[WebSocket]()